 Your business filing status (i.e., sole proprietor or LLC) and state of residence determine what additional documentation you will need.
 Visiting the Chase website lets you find the necessary documents.

 Which Chase business checking account is best?

 Does Chase have a free business checking account?

-Chase doesn’t offer a fully-free business checking account.
-However, they offer three business checking options that each give you the opportunity to waive the monthly service fee.
+Chase doesn’t offer a fully free business checking account.
+However, they offer business checking options that give you the opportunity to waive the monthly service fee.

 Some online-only business checking accounts exist and are naturally fee-free.
 However, you lack local branch access which makes handling cash deposits difficult.